perezsan/wordstar-linux-spine/README.md

 a community-derived buildiso from Manjaro Gnome 3, which is close to beta release.
 Not sure where I can host it, though.
 But for now, enjoy.

 ## **TODO**
+1. A proper install script
-1. PDF, epub ebook generation should work, but everybody's setup is slightly different, I'd presume--especially if one opted to install rvm.
+2. PDF, epub ebook generation should work, but everybody's setup is slightly different, I'd presume--especially if one opted to install rvm.

-2. Missing one of the most important aspect ... sumblime text keyboard config... not sure how to implement this with git.
+3. Missing one of the most important aspect ... sumblime text keyboard config... not sure how to implement this with git.
 Probably just add the file to asset dir, then user will have to copy over to the proper directory manually (but if they're using Manjaro, I could script it easily.)
 All in good time.